dabrahams/Contracts/Contracts.md

    that's kinda the point: without the ability to see that inconsistency, there's no way to know that there's a bug.

-2. That makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.
+2. Using comments makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.

 But if we're going to integrate documentation into our programming so tightly, we need to make sure it's neither intrusive for the